SouthernMade/sm_sms_campaign_webhook/README.md

 Payloads will be dispatched and processed asynchronously using [ActiveJob](https://edgeguides.rubyonrails.org/active_job_basics.html).
 Southern Made prefers that the app be configured with [Sidekiq](https://github.com/mperham/sidekiq) as the queue adapter.

+If you have already chosen another queue adapter then feel free to ignore this step!

 You can set the adapter in `config/application.rb` with:

 ```ruby